 Themes Depicting Rural Bengal: Bosepukur Sitala Mandir

 Established in 1950, Bosepukur Sitala Mandir is a multi-award winning Durga Puja pandal, earning it quite a reputation as one not to be missed.
-It's a leader in unique and unusual themes, often depicting rural Bengal.
+It's a leader in unique and unusual themes, often depicting rural India.